 - Wood storage crates

-Because we had so much on hand already, I estimate that we only spent about $100 on decor to take care of a buffet table, dinner table, and appetizers.
+Because we had so much on hand already, I estimate that we only spent about $100 on decor and disposables for a table set for 7.

 Would I do it again?